This article is part of The Ascender, the Highrise platform for articles and resources.

 You should refrain from bringing up other employment opportunities or salary because doing so can give the impression that you are not entirely dedicated to the role.
 Instead, emphasize how excited you are about the organization and the position.

-Example of a bad justification: I need you to match that offer or make a higher one, for instance: "I've received another job offer with a higher salary."
+I need you to match that job offer details or make a higher one, for instance: "I've received another job offer with a higher salary."

 Why it damages your chances: This can give the impression that you're not committed to the business, which could sour relations with your employer.